lguarda/vsmod-smartcursor/README.md

 The current state of this mod is "it work for me" so be careful.

 # Todo
-- implement a continuous mod so tool is constantly swapped against targeted block without having to cycle the hotkey
+[ ] implement a continuous mod so tool is constantly swapped against targeted block without having to cycle the hotkey [ ] support corpse toggle knife
-- support corpse toggle knife
+[ ] support configurable tools selection (maybe for other mods integration)

 ![Some action](demo/vsmod-smartcursor-demo.gif)
 ![Some action](demo/vsmod-smartcursor-demo-inventory-swap.gif)